Albert-Mkhitaryan/containers/README.md

  lsns
  ```

-For the first we need to have filesystem, lets extract nginx docker image filesystem end use it
+For the first we need to have a filesystem, let's extract the ubuntu docker image filesystem end use it
 ```
 mkdir -p /opt/containers/ubuntu/rootfs
 cd /opt/containers